Davis-Monthan, Spangdahlem earn Innkeeper Awards

 The nominees are Serdal Aydin (Incirlik); Cristina Byrd (Davis-Monthan); Jonelle Kurdziolek (Eielson); Martin Molli (Spangdahlem); Michele Riley (Dover); Stephen Robinson (Mountain Home); Abby Salas (Laughlin); and Diana Yelder (Hurlburt).

 AFSVA will announce the overall Travelers’ award winners and present the Innkeeper Award trophies at the 2017 Lodging Managers Workshop Nov.
-7-10 at MacDill AFB, Fla.
+7 through 10 at MacDill AFB, Florida.